shilpapatwary/react-redux/README.md

 # Completion
 - Submission does not mean that the assignment is complete
-- Expect 2-5 Iterations before the assignment is accepted as Complete by a mentor
+- Expect 1-4 review-refactor-resubmit iterations before the assignment is accepted as Complete by a mentor.